All grow bags are exclusively designed and sold by Bootstrap Farmer.

 At Bootstrap Farmer, we went ahead and produced our own grow bags at a more effective price point compared to others on the market.
 If you're someone who's looking for a large grow bag that's cost-effective, we have just the right one for you.

 Our 200 gallon grow bags should last you about 3 years under normal environmental conditions.
 Our large grow bag has reinforced handles that make it easy to transport.
 This grow bag also prevents heat build-up, allows excess water to drain away, and aerates soil.

-(Grow bag sizes and soil: approximate measurements if filled to the top.)
+(Grow bag sizes and approx. cubic ft of soil: approximate measurements if filled to the top.)